bastiencyr/rest/rust/Readme.md

 # Installation
-We suppose that cargo is already installed on the machine.
+We assume that cargo is already installed on the machine.
 Then run the command (long the first time):
 ```bash
 cargo run